 CPU Chip ID: 00000110001101011000000101111111 (0635817F)

 You should probably try the Open On-Chip Debugger

 Install OpenWrt on this router

 To have a better match with DRG A226M functions, I suggest you to use it with the following network configuration.
-Using the interneal editor vi, check and edit /etc/config/system file.
+Using the interneal editor vi, check and edit /etc/config/network file.